WisdomGardenInc/cordova-plugin-volume-control/README.md

 # [Cordova Volume Control](https://github.com/jlorente/cordova-plugin-volume-control) [![Release](https://img.shields.io/npm/v/cordova-volume-control.svg?style=flat)](https://github.com/jlorente/cordova-plugin-volume-control/releases)

+## WG Customization -- start
+This plugin for iOS has now been modified and be able to used for AppStore.
+The `AVSystemController.h` has been removed and add MPVolumeView instead.
+## WG Customization -- end

 This plugin provides a simple way to interact with the volume of your `UIWebView`.

 * This plugin uses private `AVSystemController.h` APIs and can't be used for AppStore apps.